PlanSys2/UPF4ROS2/README.md

 `$ pip install -e .` ( where `setup.py` is located for each of the cloned project)

+For the GUI to work properly, Qgis (pyqgis) is necessary, the installation instruction are available [here](https://www.qgis.org/en/site/forusers/alldownloads.html#linux)

 ## Demo
 In the first terminal run
 `$ ros2 launch upf4ros2 upf4ros2.launch.py`